Demonstration of tilt sensing using a homodyne quadrature interferometric translational sensor: Mathematical foundation

 Here, we show the mathematical background of the optical analysis in this paper.
-Upon transmission and reflection, the electric field in a polarization acquire sets of coefficients given matrix form as,
+Upon transmission and reflection, the electric field in a polarization acquires sets of coefficients given matrix form as,

-where diag represents the diagonal matrix, $T$ and $R$ are the transmittance and reflectance of the optic, respectively.
-Using these matrices, one can express the polarizing beam splitter (PBS) in the $6\times 6$ format as
+where diag represents the diagonal matrix, $T$ and $R$ are the transmittance and reflectance of the optical component, respectively.
+Using these matrices, one can express the polarizing beam splitter (PBS) in the $6\times 6$ form as,

 $\mathbb{B}_t$ is transmission of PBS, and $\mathbb{B}_v$ is reflection of PBS.
 Similarly, reflection and transmission of optical elements are expressed as